The 8 Best Off Road Shovels (and What Makes Them Great)

-For normal off-roaders, you want a short steel or fiberglass shovel handle.
+For normal off-roaders, you want a short steel, aluminum, or fiberglass shovel handle.
 This gives you a durable and long lasting shovel handle that you can leave out in the weather.
 The short length makes it easy to store and easy to maneuver under your 4x4.

 Hi-Lift Jack Handle-All Off Road Shovel Tool Kit (Best Buy)

 This made-in-the-USA shovel kit is just what you need without extraneous stuff and it does it all for a good price.
 The Hi Lift kit is modular with four attachments.
 You get:

 Why do we like this kit so much?